gatsbyjs/gatsby/docs/docs/building-a-contact-form.md

 app.listen(3000)
 ```

 This initial implementation listens for POST requests to `/contact`, and sends you an email with the submitted form data.
-You can deploy this server with services such as [Vercel Now](https://vercel.com/home).
+You can deploy this server with services such as [Vercel](https://vercel.com/home).

 Once deployed, note the url of the deployment (something like `my-project-abcd123.now.sh`), and use it as your form action: